ecology-rocks/course-builder/README.md

  - [x] DONE - Add a "Trial" at "Club" indicator to the print info (by Class Level).
  - [x] DONE - Allow judges to set bale sizes (instead of worrying about 3 stringers)
  - [x] DONE - Copy/paste keyboard shortcuts
- - Numbered rat spots for Master
- - Anchor bale marking and anchor bale measurements from walls
+ - [x] DONE - Anchor bale marking and anchor bale measurements from walls
  - Official Barn Hunt maps require legends - need to add a legend.
  - [x] DONE - Toast notification after successful save
  - [x] DONE -  Need to be able to label the type of wall/fencing.